Alex Vesia: Los Angeles Dodgers

 On February 12, 2021, the Marlins traded Vesia and Kyle Hurt to the Los Angeles Dodgers in exchange for Dylan Floro.

 On July 31, 2021, Vesia recorded his first career MLB win against the Arizona Diamondbacks.
 On September 21, 2021, Vesia recorded his first MLB save against the Colorado Rockies.
 He spent a majority of the 2021 season in the major leagues with the Dodgers with whom he pitched a total of forty innings over 41 games with a 3-1 record, a 3.86 ERA, and 54 strikeouts during the season.
 Vesia pitched in two games of the 2021 NLDS and five of the six games of the 2021 NLCS, allowing only one run on five hits and three walks while striking out seven in 4 1/3 innings.
 He pitched a total of nine innings with the Oklahoma City Dodgers when not with Los Angeles.

 In 2022, Vesia pitched in 63 games, for a 5–0 record and 2.15 ERA during the season and pitched 2 2/3 scoreless innings in the postseason.
 He followed that up in 2023, with a 2–5 record and 4.35 ERA in 56 games and allowed one home run in two innings in the NLDS.
 After the season, he agreed to a $1 million contract for 2024 in salary arbitration.
 In 2024, he was 5–4 with a 1.76 ERA in 66 1/3 innings over 67 games.
 In the 2024 NLDS, Vesia allowed only one hit in three innings, while striking out four batters, however, he injured an intercostal muscle in the series and was left off the roster for the NLCS.
 He rejoined the roster for the 2024 World Series, and allowed only one hit and one walk while striking out two in 2 2/3 scoreless innings.

 In 2025, Vesia pitched in 59 2/3 innings over 68 games with a 4–2 record, 3.02 ERA and five saves.
 In the postseason, Vesia pitched in seven games, working 4 2/3 innings over the first three rounds.
 He allowed two runs on one hit and three walks while striking out four batters.
-However, he was not on the roster for the 2025 World Series because of a personal family matter that arose right before the series started.
+However, he was not on the roster for the 2025 World Series due to the unexpected death of his infant daughter.
+On April 14, 2026, during Healthcare Appreciation Night at Dodger Stadium, Vesia struck out the side in the top of the ninth on just 10 pitches to defeat the New York Mets 2-1, with the medical team who cared for his wife and daughter in attendance.

 Personal life

-Vesia and his wife Kayla had an infant daughter who died on October 26, 2025.
+Vesia and his wife Kayla had an infant daughter, Sterling, who died on October 26, 2025.
 Prior to the 2025 World Series, the Dodgers announced that Vesia would not be playing as a result of a “deeply personal family matter.”